 Use regular succulent watering methods.
 Don't know?
 Learn how to water succulents easily.

 Zone 10a (Minimum 30° F | -1.1° C)

 Details about Acanthocereus tetragonus "Fairy Castle Cactus"

 General Care for Acanthocereus tetragonus “Fairy Castle Cactus”

 Acanthocereus tetragonus “Fairy Castle Cactus” is a very popular plant, especially among beginners.
 It needs very little care and can be easily grown indoors.
 One thing that you should keep in mind, is that this cactus has a lot of spines.
 So take care when handling.
 Even its name means the same, i.e. Acanthto in Greek called akantha, meaning “thorn”.

-Acanthocereus tetragonus “Fairy Castle Cactus” does not require any special watering schedule.
-You can use the same succulents watering method as for other succulents plants.
-It is best to water when the soil is completely dry.
+Acanthocereus tetragonus "Fairy Castle Cactus" does not require any special watering schedule.
+You can use the same watering method as other succulent plants.
+The rule of thumb is, it is best to water when the soil is completely dry.
 Otherwise, its roots may rot in wet soil.

 Where to Plant

-If you live in a colder environment, You should plant Acanthocereus tetragonus “Fairy Castle Cactus” in a container (use DIY succulent soil).
+If you live in a colder environment, You should plant Acanthocereus tetragonus “Fairy Castle Cactus” in a container (use DIY succulent soil or get a pre-mixed succulents soil).
 Because it is not cold hardy, so you'll be able to bring it inside in winter.
 But provide about 2 to 3 hours of direct sunlight, if possible.
 As it grows well in partial sunlight or partial shade.